-An urgently needed service is a non-emergency situation requiring immediate medical care but given your circumstances, it is not possible or not reasonable to obtain these services from a network provider.
-The plan must cover urgently needed services provided out of network.
+An urgently needed service is a non-emergency situation requiring immediate medical care but given your circumstances it is not possible or it is not reasonable to obtain these services from your network provider.
 Some examples of urgently needed services are i) a severe sore throat that occurs over the weekend or ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.